erenavsarogullari/heron/website/content/docs/concepts/topologies.md

 Tumbling windows don't overlap because a new window doesn't begin until the current window has elapsed.
 For tumbling windows, you only need to specify the length or duration of the window but *no sliding interval*.

 > With tumbling windows, data are *never* processed in more than one window because the windows never overlap.
+Also, in the figure above, the duration of the window is 20 seconds.

 ### Count windows